adrienpayong/Fruit-detection-with-YOLOV4-YOLOV5/README.md

 The PAN architecture's developers offered a bottom-up augmentation approach in addition to the top-down one utilized in FPN.
 As a result, a "shortcut" was built to link fine-grained characteristics from lower-level layers to higher-level layers.
 This "shortcut" has less than ten layers, allowing for easier information flow (Liu et al., 2018).
+## Adaptive Feature Pooling Structure
+Previously utilized algorithms, such as the Mask-RCNN, employed information from a single stage to forecast masks.
+If the area of interest was wide, it employed ROI Align Pooling to pull features from higher levels.
+Although fairly precise, this might nevertheless result in undesirable outcomes since two proposals with as little as 10-pixel differences can be allocated to two separate layers, despite the fact that they are relatively identical proposals.

+To circumvent this, PANet employs features from all tiers and allows the network to choose which are valuable.
+To extract the features for the object, it runs the ROI Align operation on each feature map.
+Following this, an element-wise max fusion operation is performed to allow the network to adapt to new features.

 ### Head – YOLOv3
 The job of the head in a one-stage detector is to make dense predictions.
 The dense prediction is the final prediction, which is made up of a vector that contains the predicted bounding box coordinates (center, height, breadth), the prediction confidence score, and the probability classes.